onaluf/fate/README.md

 Be warned that it's very early in the development of this module so many thing will change.

+For a live demo of the editor you can go to [the project's site](https://onaluf.github.io/fate).

 # Installation and usage

 Use npm to download the module: `npm install --save fate-editor`.
 Then import the `FateModule` in your app: